fzero/baaaes/README.md

 3. Copy `.env.example` to `.env` and add your Postgres DB configuration
 4. If you need HTTPS support, run `npm run makecert`

-Your should be ready to go now!
+You should be ready to go now!
 Start the server with `npm start` and run tests with `npm test`.

 ## How & why?